ethereum/ethereum-org-website/src/content/developers/tutorials/reverse-engineering-a-contract/index.md

 Now things are a lot clearer.
 This contract can act as a [proxy](https://blog.openzeppelin.com/proxy-patterns/), calling the address in Storage[3] to do the real work. `DELEGATE_CALL` calls a separate contract, but stays in the same storage.
 This means that the delegated contract, the one we are a proxy for, accesses the same storage space.
 The parameters for the call are:

-- *Gas* All the remaining gas
+- *Gas*: All the remaining gas
-- *Called address* Storage[3]-as-address
+- *Called address*: Storage[3]-as-address
-- *Call data* The CALLDATASIZE bytes starting at 0x80, which is where we put the original call data
+- *Call data*: The CALLDATASIZE bytes starting at 0x80, which is where we put the original call data
-- *Return data* None (0x00 - 0x00) We'll get the return data by other means (see below)
+- *Return data*:  None (0x00 - 0x00) We'll get the return data by other means (see below)